Gracey0201/FinalProject/README.md

 ## Spatial Query
 - I used the query below to speed the spatial query relating to the elevation table
 -
 -- Create spatial indexes for performance optimization

 `CREATE INDEX IF NOT EXISTS idx_coastalzone_geom ON coastalzone USING GIST (geom);
 CREATE INDEX IF NOT EXISTS idx_elevation_rast ON elevation USING GIST (ST_ConvexHull(rast));`

--- Create a table with only the coastal sections of the elevation data
+-- Then I try creating a table with only the coastal sections of the elevation data

 `CREATE TABLE elevation_coastal AS
 SELECT e.rast